rileytinianov/rileytinianov.github.io/_projects/Turbine Design/index.md

 ---

 ## Entrainment Research
 I assisted in research confirming an annular wake model for airborne wind turbines, closely following the entrainment theory for wind turbines by Dr. Luzzatto-Fegiz (pictured above).
-These experiments used porous disc to generate wakes representing the area swept by the turbine blades.
+These experiments used porous discs (representing the area swept by the turbine blades) to generate annular wakes.

 <div style="display: flex; gap: 10px;">
   <img src="/imagesreal/Scanned.jpeg" height="270" alt="Hub1">